 Corneal Reshaping Therapy (CRT) or orthokeratology is a breakthrough FDA approved therapy to correct your vision so that you do not need your glasses or contacts to see during the day!
 These lenses are worn overnight and they gently reshape your eyes to correct your vision.
 In the morning, upon removal of the lenses, patients have clarity of vision all day long…all without the need for daytime contact lenses, surgery or glasses.
 This FDA approved therapy, has also shown promise to slow the progression of nearsightedness in children.
 For this reason, Dr. Bhakta treats many young patients with nearsightedness to prevent the worsening of their vision.

-While the theory behind Corneal Refractive Therapy has been around since the early 1940s, the treatment became possible only a few decades ago when computers began to be able to map the cornea and advanced manufacturing allowed for the development of oxygen permeable contact materials.
 Those who are nearsighted suffer from blurriness caused by light focus in the front of the retina.
 The CRT lenses are able to safely reshape the cornea, flattening it so light focuses on the retina and the blurriness diminishes.

 Corneal Refractive Therapy is a non-surgical treatment that uses special contact lenses to reshape the cornea of the eye while you sleep, without altering the physiology of the eye.